awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

        -Name "parameter-name" `
        -Value "parameter-value" `
        -Type "SecureString"  `
-       -KeyId "a KMS CMK ID, a KMS CMK ARN, an alias name, or an alias ARN"
+       -KeyId "a KMS CMK ID, a KMS CMK ARN, an alias name, or an alias ARN" ` --tags "Key=tag-key,Value=tag-value"
    ```

    If successful, the command returns the version number of the parameter\.